mutable-learning/vce_algorithmics/vce_algorithmics/adt/set.md

 ## Defining Characteristics
 Sets:
-- Contain unique elements only
+- contain unique elements only
-- Store elements in no particular order
+- store elements in no particular order

 ## Specification